MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 # [Studio](#tab/azure-studio)

-When you use the Azure Machine Learning studio to add a monitor, the Basic settings page opens.
+When you use Azure Machine Learning studio to add a monitor, the Basic settings page opens.
 Under **Virtual machine size**, select the type that you want to use.

 ---

 ## Set up out-of-box model monitoring

-Suppose you deploy your model to production in an Azure Machine Learning online endpoint and enable [data collection](how-to-collect-production-data.md) at deployment time.
-In this scenario, Azure Machine Learning collects production inference data and automatically stores it in Azure Blob Storage.
-You can then use Azure Machine Learning model monitoring to continuously monitor this production inference data.
+Consider a scenario in which you deploy your model to production in an Azure Machine Learning online endpoint and enable [data collection](how-to-collect-production-data.md) at deployment time.
+In this case, Azure Machine Learning collects production inference data and automatically stores it in Azure Blob Storage.
+You can use Azure Machine Learning model monitoring to continuously monitor this production inference data.

 You can use the Azure CLI, the Python SDK, or the studio for an out-of-box setup of model monitoring.
 The out-of-box model monitoring configuration provides the following monitoring capabilities:

-* Azure Machine Learning automatically detects the production inference dataset that's associated with an Azure Machine Learning online deployment and uses the dataset for model monitoring.
+* Azure Machine Learning automatically detects the production inference data asset that's associated with an Azure Machine Learning online deployment and uses the data asset for model monitoring.
-* The comparison reference dataset is set as the recent, past production inference dataset.
+* The comparison reference data asset is set as the recent, past production inference data asset.
 * Monitoring setup automatically includes and tracks the following built-in monitoring signals: data drift, prediction drift, and data quality.
 For each monitoring signal, Azure Machine Learning uses:
-  * The recent, past production inference dataset as the comparison reference dataset.
+  * The recent, past production inference data asset as the comparison reference data asset.
   * Smart defaults for metrics and thresholds.
 * A monitoring job is configured to run on a regular schedule.
 That job acquires monitoring signals and evaluates each metric result against its corresponding threshold.
-By default, when any threshold is exceeded, Azure Machine Learning sends an alert email to the user that set up the monitor.
+By default, when any threshold is exceeded, Azure Machine Learning sends an alert email to the user who set up the monitor.

 To set up out-of-box model monitoring, take the following steps.